The Amazing Digital Circus: Viewership

-Glitch did not foresee the popularity of The Amazing Digital Circuss pilot, which ended up becoming a viral video on YouTube.
-By late November 2023 it had surpassed 150 million views, reaching over 270 million views by February 2024, and reaching over 350 million by November 2024, making it among the most-watched animation pilots in the history of YouTube.
-As of October 2025, the pilot stands at around 396 million views.
+The pilot of The Amazing Digital Circus became a viral video on YouTube.'
+By late November 2023, it had surpassed 150 million views, reaching over 270 million views by February 2024, making it among the most-watched animation pilots in the history of YouTube.
+As of June 2026, the pilot stands at around 441 million views.
 "Candy Carrier Chaos!" surpassed 30 million views the day after its release, and by September 2024, it had accumulated over 121 million views.

 Within a week of premiering on Netflix, The Amazing Digital Circus reached number four on the Netflix Top Ten.
 According to a survey conducted in 2024, 22% of people in the United States aged 14 to 24 stated that they have heard of the show.
+According to Parrot Analytics, at the time episode 8 released in March 2026, audience demand for The Amazing Digital Circus was 76 times higher than the average for other online series.

+The series entered again the weekly top ten of Netflix's most-watched English television, placing eighth for the week of 15–21 June, 2026, shortly after the release of the episode "Remember".
+The respective episode has received over 68 million views, on YouTube, by 27 June.

 Critical reception

-Critics praised The Amazing Digital Circuss pilot episode.
+Critics praised The Amazing Digital Circus pilot episode.
 Justin Guerrero of Comics Beat called it "wonderful and expressive", while Jamie Lang of Cartoon Brew and Jade King of TheGamer felt it was bright, colourful, and fun.
 Lang further complimented that its aesthetic elements feel familiar without being cliché, giving a modern vibe to early CGI.
 Common Sense Media reviewer Stephanie Morgan praised the innovative animation and distinctive setting.
 Trill Mag's Riley Miller praised the self-aware nature of the series and the distinctiveness of the characters.

-Some critics noted the episode's dark humour and story; King praised the contrast it gave with the visuals, while Morgan described the show as "quirky ... with a touch of darkness".
-Zachary Moser of ScreenRant said that the series "deals with existential questions about reality and nihilism".
-Critics highlighted the episode's jokes, with Lang describing them as "timed with frame-to-frame perfection", with a "mature" sense of humour, and Morgan praising the clever fourth-wall-breaking jokes.
-Morgan however criticised the "repetitive nature of the character traits".
+Some critics commented on the episode's dark humour and story; King praised the contrast it gave with the visuals, while Morgan described the show as "quirky ... with a touch of darkness".
+Zachary Moser of Screen Rant said that the series "deals with existential questions about reality and nihilism".
+Critics also highlighted the episode's jokes, with Lang describing them as "timed with frame-to-frame perfection" with a "mature" sense of humour, and Morgan praising the clever fourth-wall-breaking jokes.
+Morgan, however, criticised the "repetitive nature of the character traits".
+Muhammad Emil Fajri compared Pomni's experiences with the five stages of grief.
 Gail Sherman of Boing Boing described the second episode as "a candy-coated existential crisis" and called both the first and second episodes "brutal".

+Writing for TheWrap, William Bibbiani described the series finale as a "funny and frightening, heartwarming and heartbreaking, confrontational masterwork."
+Bibbiani wrote that the final act successfully leaned into the series' core themes of existential dread and psychological trauma, eschewing a traditionally comfortable or happy ending in favour of a powerful sense of finality.
+The cult film website 366 Weird Movies also recommended the series, comparing it to Jason Segel's alternate reality game TV drama Dispatches from Elsewhere.